thedoggybrad/Non-Essential-Frames-Blocker/README.md

 A bigger variant of https://github.com/thedoggybrad/Frame-Blocker-Filter.
 This variant-filter is designed to block non-essential Frames.
 <br>
 <br>
-Please report any other domains that are essential but blocked by the filter on the Issues tab.
+Please report any other domains that are essential but blocked by the filter on the Issues tab (https://github.com/thedoggybrad/Non-Essential-Frames-Blocker/issues).
 Justify, why the domain must be considered as "Essential".
 <br>
 <br>
 Issues not related to the essential domains additions must be reported here: https://github.com/thedoggybrad/Frame-Blocker-Filter/issues